SysKitTeam/docs-bp/monitoring-and-logging/uls-active.md

 The ULS logs the information to two locations: the Windows Application Log and the Trace Log.
 By default, the Windows Application Log will contain a much less information than the trace log.
 The Windows Application Log is also usually configured to overwrite the log file once it reaches a certain size.

 On the other hand, the trace log is written to the text file on the file system, and it contains much more information than the Windows Application Log.
-Default location is C:Program FilesCommon FilesMicrosoft SharedWeb Server Extensions<HIVE number, e.g. 12, 14 or 15>/LOGS.
+Default location is C:/Program Files/Common Files/Microsoft Shared/Web Server Extensions/<HIVE number, e.g. 12, 14 or 15>/LOGS.
 Depending on the number of users accessing the system and the logging level configured, writing to the trace log can have a massive performance effect on the file system.
 In addition, the log files can take up a lot of disk space.

 ### Solution